This article has been audited and reviewed by Dr. Ben Thompson, an audiologist and tinnitus expert (bio below).

-You might have noticed that Walmart stocks an extensive range of hearing aids and amplifiers, and most at a relatively accessible price compared to what you’d be paying at a hearing clinic.
+The truth is, Walmart stocks an extensive range of hearing aids and amplifiers at a relatively accessible price compared to what you’d be paying at a hearing clinic.

 Are Walmart Hearing Aids Any Good?

 Whether Walmart hearing aids are generally good, however, is not an easy question to answer.
 This is because they sell a wide variety of both hearing aids and hearing amplifiers that have been designed for different levels of hearing loss.
 Therefore, some simpler hearing amplifiers might be great for one person, but insufficient for another.

 This is the case even if you get your hearing aid through your audiologist, as it’s the type and extent of your hearing loss that determines the hearing aid that will work the best for you.

 Also, people are encouraged to make appointments with an audiologist for comprehensive hearing tests, check-ups, and treatment advice.
 Just because you can purchase hearing aids online and in-store doesn’t mean it is right for everyone.
 Hearing loss is a health condition and should be treated as such — most importantly, with care and expertise from a doctor.

 It’s also important to understand that not all the devices listed on Walmart are hearing aids.
 Many of them are devices known as PSAPs or hearing amplifiers.
 While performing a similar function to hearing aids, PSAP & hearing amplifiers are not designed to treat hearing loss.
 Caution should be taken to not confuse them.
 For more information, please check out our PSAP vs Hearing Aid article!